 I deconstructed it and made this fabulous peach trifle with layers of cream, gooey dulce de leche, and crushed meringue cookies.

-Very easy to make during the summer and perfect to take advantage of fresh, juicy peaches.
+It's very easy to make during the summer and perfect to take advantage of fresh, juicy peaches, but works perfectly well with peaches in vanilla syrup, homemade or canned, and with this quick peach compote.

 - Dulce de leche: you can make homemade dulce de leche following my tips.
 It's not hard and uses few ingredients, but it takes time.
 You can easily buy it online.
-I use dulce de leche Chimbote, dulce de leche Cachafaz, and San Ignacio milk caramel spread.
-If unavailable, use caramel sauce.
+If unavailable, use a thick caramel sauce.

-- Meringue cookies: they are dry meringues and will be crumbled, so the soft pavlova-style ones are not recommended.
+- Meringue cookies are dry meringues and will be crumbled, so the soft pavlova-style ones are not recommended.

 Whipped cream